OctoMind-dev/cli/README.md

 ### Unregister Private Location

 Remove a registered private location worker.
-If you use the [private location worker](https://github.com/OctoMind-dev/private-location-worker) is will unregister itself when going offline automatically.
+If you use the [private location worker](https://github.com/OctoMind-dev/private-location-worker) it will unregister itself when going offline automatically.

 ```bash
 tsx src/index.ts unregister-location \